indrukwekkend/indrukwekkend/README.md

 ### Setting up

-Make sure AMPPS has a domain running on `indrukwekkend.dev`
+Make sure AMPPS has a domain running on `indrukwekkend.dev` Make sure the database prefix is `ndrkwkknd_` this is neccesery for migrating data from the Live location.

 1. Unpack the zip in the theme directory
 2. Open a Terminal and go to the theme directory